 Patients are also increasingly turning to quick, retail clinic options.
 Adopting a telemedicine component to your medical practice can reduce the number of patients you actively lose to Walgreens and CVS minute-clinics.
 Patients nowadays want some resolution to their urgent, minor issues without the hassle of scheduling appointments.
 Telemedicine is a great way to address this new demand for timely, convenient care.

 Telemedicine is here to stay, and there are plenty of reasons you should consider practicing, too.
 It is beneficial both to doctors and your patients.
-And with rapidly expanding forms of telecommunication technologies, telemedicine has never been simpler to join.
+And with rapidly expanding forms of telecommunication technologies and an increasing number of tools to increase your productivity, telemedicine has never been simpler to join.
 You can change how you practice medicine as easily as pressing a button.